 - 1. Check computer power supply - 2.
-Check to see if LED light on computer is on - 3.
+Check to see if LED light on computer is on your computer or console - 3.
 Disconnect all wires added and reconnect the resistor in the RF modulator and test that you can see a picture on a TV